chiyeon/msm/readme.md

 Run the `install.sh` script.
 Using `shc`, the script will compile the msm binary and place it in `bin/`.
 Sudo privileges are required to further copy it to `/usr/local/bin/`, where msm can be called from anywhere.

 ### Prerequisites
+Prerequisites are **only required for installation!** If running as a bash script, nothing else is needed!

 - shc